 CBD products that are not tested consistently or that contain filler ingredients are often one of the root causes for giving people a headache.
 It's not the CBD that is hurting you at this point, but rather, the other ingredients used to dilute the oil and make it less effective overall.
 Stick with a brand that remains transparent with their process and their ingredients so you can stay confident that you're consuming a high-quality hemp extract.

 Finally, the only other reason we can come up with for why CBD could cause headaches is an unexpected - and unheard of - allergic reaction to the cannabinoid.
-We won't rule something that hasn't been proven yet, but there aren't any medical studies or trials that indicate a link between CBD and allergic reactions of any king.
+We won't rule something that hasn't been proven yet, but there aren't any medical studies or trials that indicate a link between CBD and allergic reactions of any kind.

 CBD is also not believed to be linked to neither migraines nor headaches, though there are some mild, unpleasant side effects that over-consumption can cause.
 We recommend using the serving size on the label to ensure you don't take more than the suggested amount, which further prevents any potentially negative side effects.